$X+y$: insights on gas thermodynamics from the combination of X-ray and thermal Sunyaev-Zel'dovich data cross-correlated with cosmic shear: Results

 This level of tension would seemingly make it impossible to interpret both sets of cross correlations simultaneously within this model, even though doing so allows us to break their individual parameter degeneracies.
 Nevertheless, ignoring this tension for the moment (we will return to it shortly), a joint analysis of both $C_\ell^{\gamma X}$ and $C_\ell^{\gamma y}$ leads to the following parameter constraints (shown as green contours in Fig. \ref{fig:baseline_contours}):

 Interestingly, in spite of the tension between both datasets within this model, the joint best fit parameters are able to describe the joint dataset reasonably well.
-The best-fit chi-squared statistic for the full data vector is $\chi^2=204.0/189$, corresponding to a PTE of $22\%$.
+The best-fit chi-squared statistic for the full data vector is $\chi^2=204.0/189$, corresponding to a PTE of $22\%$\footnote{\al{Note that this PTE was estimated for a number of degrees of freedom given by $N_{\rm dof}=N_{\rm data}-N_{\rm param}$, where $N_{\rm param}=3$ is the number of free parameters in our baseline model.
+For models with non-linear parameter depedencies, as is the case here, some care should be exercised when estimating the effective number of parameters constrained by the data (see e.g. \cite{2007.01844}).
+However, given the small number of parameters contained by our model, our conclusions regarding the ability of the best-fit model to describe the data is not affected by this.}}.
 The corresponding $\chi^2$ values for the individual power spectra, and their PTEs, are listed in Table \ref{tab:snr_det}.
 We obtain acceptable PTEs for all spectra except the cross-correlation between the third cosmic shear bin and the tSZ map.
 This PTE improves slightly when using one of the alternative tSZ maps discussed in Section \ref{sssec:res.params.tszsys} (MC23 -- ${\rm PTE}=0.06$).
 However, it is not necessarily surprising to have a small number of anomalously low PTEs out of a sample of several data vectors.
 Quantitatively, a Kolmogorov-Smirnoff test comparing the $\chi^2$ values listed in this table against a $\chi^2$ distribution with 24 degrees of freedom yields a $p$-value of 0.24 (or 0.9 when including both $E$- and $B$-mode power spectra).

 The best-fit model predictions are shown as green lines in Figure \ref{fig:shear_x_y_ps}.
 The figure also shows the best-fit predictions found for each set of cross-correlations when analysing them individually.
 Note that, in all cases, we obtain reasonable best-fit PTEs, neither suspiciously low, nor high.
 Hence the good $\chi^2$ achieved by the joint best fit model, in spite of the parameter tension between both datasets, is not driven by an overestimate of the statistical uncertainties.